Eddie Rosario Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 21st-ranked team ERA across all MLB pitching staffs (4.43).
+- The Diamondbacks have a 4.53 team ERA that ranks 23rd among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (106 total, 1.1 per game).
+- The Diamondbacks rank 15th in baseball in home runs surrendered (109 total, 1.1 per game).

+- Nelson (5-5) gets the starting nod for the Diamondbacks in his 20th start of the season.
+He has a 4.98 ERA in 99 1/3 innings pitched, with 68 strikeouts.

+- His last appearance was on Friday against the Toronto Blue Jays, when the righty threw 5 2/3 innings, surrendering one earned run while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.